bandeirapk/bandeirapk/README.md

 - Hello, my name is Antonio Bandeira, I'm 22 years old;
 - Graduating in Computer Networks at the Federal University of Ceará, Quixadá campus;
-- Improving myself in web and mobile development using DevOps tools to automate software development and improve collaboration, software delivery and systems stability;
+- Constantly improving in Cloud Computing, SRE, DevOps and mobile development
 - Always one step at a time towards my goal!

 <br />